Highlights: EU leaders arrive for two-day summit dominated by Brexit

 “We want to help, first of all.
 Our goal is that the new relationship is ready before the backstop (enters into force).”

-“Legally binding will be a bit difficult...
+“Legally binding will be a bit difficult ...
 Let’s see if we can find something from the legal side as well.”

 “I recognize the strength of concern in the House of Commons and that is what I will be putting to colleagues today.”